Managing Corn Pests with Bt Corn

 Q: Where are the high risk areas for corn rootworm?

 A: Corn rootworm risk is considered high only in continuous corn.
-However, continuous corn grown on sandy soils is also considered low risk.
+However, continuous corn grown on sandy soils is considered a lower risk.

 Q: How can I justify switching to Bt corn for corn rootworm control?